ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 within blocks.
 This can be done via the `Idx_imm.unsafe_get`, `Idx_mut.unsafe_get`, and `Idx_mut.unsafe_set` functions in `Stdlib_beta`.

-_The key advantage of block indices is that these accessor functions are polymorphic in both the base type and element type._ Index reading roughly (ignoring mutability, layouts, modes) has the type signature `'a -> ('a, 'b) idx -> 'b`, and index writing roughly has the type
+_A key advantage of block indices is that these accessor functions are polymorphic in both the base type and element type._ Index reading roughly (ignoring mutability, layouts, modes) has the type signature `'a -> ('a, 'b) idx -> 'b`, and index writing roughly has the type